dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

     /home/dhis/config/dhis-google-auth.json

-## OIDC configuration
+## OpenID Connect (OIDC) configuration

 <!--DHIS2-SECTION-ID:install_oidc_configuration-->

-You can configure DHIS2 to support OpenID Connect for single sign-in (SSO).
-OpenID Connect is a standard authentication protocol that lets users sign in to an identity provider (IdP) such as Google.
+You can configure DHIS2 to support OpenID Connect (OIDC) for single sign-in (SSO).
+OIDC is a standard authentication protocol that lets users sign in to an identity provider (IdP) such as e.g. Google.
 After they've successfully signed in to their IdP, they are automatically signed in to DHIS2.

-The topics in this section provide general information about using DHIS2 with OpenID Connect, and provide a sequence for configuring the IdP and DHIS2.
+The topics in this section provide general information about using DHIS2 with OIDC, and provide a sequence for configuring the IdP and DHIS2.

 1. A user attempts to log in to DHIS2 from a client computer.